 The most recent B Corp Clinic was another successful addition to past semesters of the clinic as over 50 undergraduate and graduate students participated from NC State, Chapel Hill, Duke University, Elon University, Appalachian University and Wake Tech Community College.
 Students used their business sustainability knowledge to help companies create an employee handbook and reduce their office space environmental impact.

 This semester’s clinic was different from other clinics as it was done virtually.
 The B Corp Clinic presentations that were previously held in-person at locations like The Frontier or HQ Raleigh were all conducted through video conferencing.

-Students attended virtual training for the clinic which was conducted my BSC associates Adam Harris and Rudhawarsh Loganathan.
-Harris, a Jenkins MBA candidate, stated “This past semester's training took a slightly different form since we hosted everything online.
-Over the past couple of semesters we've been trying to improve the training process and start-up resources available for each team.
+Students attended virtual training for the clinic which was conducted by BSC associates Adam Harris and Rudhawarsh Loganathan.
+Harris, a Jenkins MBA candidate, stated “This past semester’s training took a slightly different form since we hosted everything online.
+Over the past couple of semesters, we’ve been trying to improve the training process and start-up resources available for each team.
 We start with the guidelines set by B-Labs, but proceed to tweak and organize these guidelines for specific application to the B-Corp clinic.”